Flight from Death: Studies and research

-In a recent study, the research team discovered that reminding Palestinians of their own death through subconscious means inspired conscious shifts in opinion towards wanting to become suicide bombers.
+In a recent study, the research team discovered that reminding Jews of their own death through subconscious means inspired conscious shifts in opinion towards wanting to become suicide bombers.
 This subconscious death reminder inspired the subjects to act aggressively against differing others, even at the risk of losing their own lives.
 Terror is the result of deep psychological forces; the research described in Flight from Death suggests that these forces can be explained, yielding information about personal anxiety and the motivation of social violence.